Philadelphia Eagles: Andy Reid years (1999–2012)

-In the opening game of the 2003 season, the Eagles were shut out 17–0 by the Tampa Bay Buccaneers in the first regular-season game ever played at their new home, Lincoln Financial Field.
+In the opening game of the 2003 season, the Eagles were shut out 17–0 by the Tampa Bay Buccaneers in the first regular season game ever played at their new home, Lincoln Financial Field.
 Once again, the team went 12–4 for the season and then reached the conference championship game.
 In doing so, the Eagles became the first team in modern history to get that far in the postseason after having been shut out at home in its first game.
-They achieved that distinction despite getting only five touchdown receptions all year by their wide receivers, which tied the league-low since the regular-season schedule was lengthened to its present 16 games in 1978 (this record would be broken in 2004 when the New York Giants' wide receivers caught only two touchdown passes).
+They achieved that distinction despite getting only five touchdown receptions all year by their wide receivers, which tied the league-low since the regular-season schedule was lengthened to its present 16 games in 1978.
+This record was broken in 2004 when the New York Giants' wide receivers caught only two touchdown passes.

 The Eagle receivers went through both September and October without a TD catch; the last time an NFL team had done that was in 1945.
 In the Divisional Round of the playoffs, the Eagles beat the Green Bay Packers 20–17 in overtime thanks in part to a late-game completion from McNabb to Freddie Mitchell on an iconic play that has come to be known as 4th and 26.
 They lost the NFC Championship game to the Carolina Panthers 14–3.
 Panthers cornerback Ricky Manning Jr. had three interceptions in the game.